terraform-ibm-modules/terraform-ibm-watsonx-data/examples/basic/README.md

 # Basic example

-An end-to-end basic example that will provision the following:
+This example provisions an instance of the [watsonx.data](https://github.com/terraform-ibm-modules/terraform-ibm-watsonx-data)

+Following resources are provisioned by this example:

-- A new resource group if one is not passed in.
+- A new resource group if an existing one is not passed in.
-- A watsonx.data instance
+- A newly created watsonx.data instance.
+- Create a KMS encryption enabled IBM watsonx data instance.